ironbar/orangutan/reports/04_Modeling.md

 by moving forward and backward, or at least to get the reward.
 I have to modify that level thus.
 I also saw an agent cheating on the bridge level by jumping and climbing later.

 There could be an error with the number of arenas used for training.
+I have verified that the training started with 16 arenas but suddenly the number was modified to just 4, this is why the following trainings were faster.

 ### Results